makersacademy/chitter-challenge/README.md

 Chitter can have many users

 ## To Set up databases
-In psql run the code in the db/migrations folder
+In psql run the code in the db/migrations folder also creating a test version

+## To Run the app
+run `bundle`
+run `rackup -p 9000`
+and then navigate to `localhost:9000`

+## To Run tests
+run `rspec`

+## Current Issues
+- no password feature implemented
+- usernames are linked to the session and not to the database
+- tables needs to link via user_id not username using INTEGER REFERENCES
+- users can sign in without a valid username and can sign up multiple times (needs UNIQUE to feature in the username and email columns)
+- signing out changes the session to nil whereas should be sessions.clear

 Notes on functionality: